0xAX/linux-insides/Booting/linux-bootstrap-2.md

 }
 ```

-Where `initregs` takes `biosregs` structure and fills `biosregs` with zeros with `memset` function at first and than fills it with registers values.
+Here `initregs` takes the `biosregs` structure and first fills `biosregs` with zeros using the `memset` function and then fills it with register values.

 ```C
 	memset(reg, 0, sizeof *reg);